(Edit: updates to links and letter contents, December 2017)

 There are plenty of interpretations of the Pure Land of Amitabha Buddha, but I think Shan-tao’s (and by extension Shoku’s) teaching makes sense in all cases.
 At the very least reciting the Buddha’s name is a positive way to “perfume the mind” as Yogacara Buddhists would say.

 P.S.
 Forgot to mention the book.
 It is called Traversing the Pure Land Path.
 I’ve owned it for a long-time, but occasionally re-read it.

 1 The book for some reason pronounces this as gen’en but in every modern Japanese dictionary I look at, it’s gon’en.
 I think this more closely matches the pronunciation of modern-Japanese for 近.
-The “gen” may be an archaic pronunciation, but since dictionaries in Japanese don’t use it, I used the modern-Japanese reading instead.
+The “gen” may be an archaic pronunciation, an alternate reading, or a typo, I am not sure.